surajsharma/paper-jekyll-theme/_posts/2018-03-10-why-smart-beta.md

 There are thy cattle there thy wife, O gambler.
 So this good Savitar himself hath told me. - RV 10.34, "Gambler's Lament"

-When I first heard of the phrase "[smart beta](http://lexicon.ft.com/Term?term=smart-beta)", I thought it to be more an alt-right neologism for verbal violence than an investment stragtey.
+When I first heard of the phrase "[smart beta](http://lexicon.ft.com/Term?term=smart-beta)", I thought it to be more an alt-right neologism for verbal violence than an investment strategy.
 After some initial hesitation, I dived into it and found a bunch of slimy concepts thrown together and given a label that offends my testosterone at a molecular level, but since I am not my testosterone, I trudged on.

 Knowing that I had available to me the flexibility of approach, I started looking for strategies under the umbrella.
 Here's a list of what I found (from the FT definition):